Free workshops and public talks ▸ Information & registration

 Introduction; getting to know basic text structures; explaining and paraphrasing complex expressions common in German official written communication; understanding the reasons behind the use of bureaucratic language in a democratic state.

 Relational Reading (reading as conversation): analysing and understanding official instructions based on authentic text excerpts (What am I being asked to do?
 By whom?
 By when?
-On what grounds? etc.); discussing and using typical abbreviations in official texts; filling in forms (What exactly does the form say?
+On what grounds? etc.); discussing typical abbreviations in official texts; filling in forms (What exactly does the form say?
 Which information do I need to present in which format?
 How do I need to submit the form?); dealing with official letters; coping with stress.

 How to ask the right questions and obtain necessary information; practicing comprehension strategies with authentic texts; recognising text structure and information flow (Why does this information appear in this particular place?
 Why is this section formatted in that particular way?); compiling checklists for active reading.